katereverie/django_assessment_dev_journal/tasks_journal/task3.md

-# Overview Task 3

-## __Appointment detail view__
+# Appointment detail view

+## Task Description

 Add a detail view for the appointment model.
-This view does not exist yet, so you'll have to create it from scratch. <br>
-We don't really care for optics, in fact we only included pico.css so that the page looks somewhat nice.<br>
+This view does not exist yet, so you'll have to create it from scratch.
+We don't really care for optics, in fact we only included pico.css so that the page looks somewhat nice.

 The detail view should allow you to edit and delete the appointment.